BardicDefense/purple-hack/spells.md

 #### Stinking Cloud

 _Conjuration (R: Medium, D: 10 minutes)_
-Save: Hard (Con).
+Save: Constitution 14.
 AoE: Up to 15-ft radius / 6 × 6.
-A mass of nauseous vapors is created; any within that fail their save is rendered a helpless target for 1d6 rounds.
+A mass of nauseous
+vapors is created; any within that fail their save is rendered a helpless target for 1d6 rounds.
 Passing reduces a victim’s combat speed by half; if in the cloud at the round’s end the creature must save anew.

 #### Transfer